 Borrowing an idea from the book publishing industry, revising eBooks starting to show age can be a great way to extend their usefulness.
 Similar to older blog posts, it’s highly likely that most of the content in an older eBook is still relevant; it just needs some updating and tweaking.
 Try revising not only the copy, but the cover, design and graphics as well.
 It doesn’t need to be a wholesale update, but as with books, take out what’s no longer relevant, add in what’s missing and re-launch as a newly revised edition.

-Video for content marketing has become incredibly popular and is on our list of B2B marketing trends for 2019.
+Video for content marketing has been increasingly popular for years and is on our list of B2B marketing trends for 2021.
 A very easy idea to execute is to use content from your blog, webinar or other formats as the basis for short “how-to” videos.
 These don’t have to be professionally produced, but they do need to have a professional feel.
 As visual content becomes more essential to your content marketing efforts, these “how-tos” are a simple way to add video into to the mix.

 Coming up with the right kind of content for social media is always an ongoing challenge for marketers.
 Don’t miss out on the wellspring of social media posts that your existing content offers.
 Try pulling compelling quotes, statistics and other snippets from your blog posts, ebooks, etc. and use those to engage your followers on social media.
 Also, instead of just using the blog or eBook title to promote your content, try testing snippets that are compelling and intriguing as a way to attract clicks.